TEACHING ARTISTS AUDITIONS:

 - Follow-up to insure that the participant has received requested services.

-- Counselor Advocate will meet with participants once every four weeks and more frequently if needed during the period of service.
+- Counselor Advocate will meet with participants biweekly and more frequently if needed during the period of service.

 - Each meeting will be documented with written progress notes.
 Progress notes would present an assessment of the needs and strengths of the participant, an objective account of the interaction, and a plan for meeting the specific goals in the ISP.